alttch/yedb/README.md

 #### 3.3.2 Repair

-The method MUST return a Generator\<(String, bool)\> or an array/list of deleted broken keys, where bool value is *true* if the key is repaired and *false* if the key has been deleted.
+The method MUST return a Generator\<(String, bool)\> or an array/list of deleted broken keys, where the bool value is *true* if the key is repaired and *false* if the key has been deleted.

 #### 3.3.3 Check